 Another key to future growth is developing mobile apps for distributing The Global Gospel.
 Even in third world countries where other technology is underdeveloped, smartphones are prolific.
 Through mobile apps, we can put The Global Gospel into the hands of smartphone users worldwide and connect them to our ministry partners.

 It takes an average investment of $5,000 and six months to produce each language of The Global Gospel.
-We’re on our way to reaching the top 25 language groups in the world, but we need more partners to help us meet that goal.
+We have 31 languages and counting.
+Help us reach more language groups in the world through The Global Gospel.

 African French, Arabic-Ketab El Hayat, Arabic-Smith/VanDyke, Bahasa Indonesia, Bengali, Bosnian, Burmese, Cantonese, Crimean Tatar, English, Farsi, Gujarati, Hindi, Korean, Luganda, Malayalam, Mandarin, Marathi, Min Nan, Nepali, Punjabi, Russian, Sindhi, Spanish, Swahili, Tamil, Telugu, Turkish, Thai, Ukrainian, and Urdu.